nathanielburman/horror-evil-witch-of-wonderland/README.md

 Drakon the Abyssal Sovereign\nDrakon is an ancient cat with scales like obsidian.
 They command the darkest depths of the ocean, guarding the Abyssal Portal to unknown realms.

+The witch and her homosexual eboys ran off laughing.
+The witch turned into darkness.

 <img src="https://github.com/nathanielburman/horror-evil-witch-of-wonderland/blob/main/1115dream_TradingCard.jpg" width="400px"></img>

+The maze winded but I want more kittens right now.
+There were kittens all over the place.
+The kittens littered the area.
+And the cats play a different game in wonderland as they escape a doom of their own.
+Everyone who enters Wonderland knows of the doom that comes for them if they can't escape.
+Wonderland is an escape room you never escape from.

+The maze is a constant stream of data that goes into your eyes every second of the day.
+Even if you close your eyes in Wonderland, you will see still.
+There are two mazes in wonderland, one you can see and the other is eyes closed.

 # ACT 3
 ## egirls Z & W & E stood there silently.